SaurabhJha/SaurabhJha.github.io/_posts/2020-06-12-implementing-regular-expressions.md

 With this algorithm, we have solved the problem 2 posed above: given a string and a string pattern, determine whether the string matches that pattern.
 We proceed like this.

-1. Compute the automaton for the pattern.
+1. Compute the automaton for the regular expression describing that pattern.
 2. Traverse the automaton using the string to see whether it accepts or rejects the string.

 We are in a position now to attack our capstone problem.
 The problem 1 was to classify the substrings of a string given some string patterns.